MicrosoftDocs/cloud-adoption-framework/docs/secure/index.md

 ## Guide lasting transformation

-To transform how the business and tech teams view security, it requires aligning security closely to the priorities, processes, and risk framework.
+To transform how the business and tech teams view security requires aligning security to the priorities, processes, and risk framework.
 Key areas that drive success are:

 - **Culture:** The culture of security must be focused on safely meeting the business mission, not impeding it.
 Security must become a normalized part of the culture of the organization.
-The internet where the business operates is open and allows adversaries to attempt attacks at any time.
+The internet, where the business operates, is open and allows adversaries to attempt attacks at any time.
 This cultural shift requires improved processes, partnerships, and ongoing leadership support at all levels to communicate the change, model the behavior, and reinforce the shift.
 - **Risk ownership:** The accountability for security risk should be assigned to the same roles that own all other risks.
 This accountability frees security up to be a trusted advisor and subject matter expert rather than a scapegoat.
 Security should be responsible for sound and balanced advice that's communicated in the language of those leaders but shouldn't be held accountable for decisions they don't own.
 - **Security talent:**  Security talent is in a chronic shortage and organizations should plan how to best develop and distribute security knowledge and skills.
 In addition to growing security teams directly with technical security skill sets, mature security teams are diversifying their strategy by focusing on:
   - **Growing security skill sets and knowledge** within existing teams in IT and within the business.
 These skills are especially important for DevOps teams with a DevSecOps approach.
 The skills can take many forms, such as a security help desk, identifying and training champions within the community, or job swapping programs.